Cholinergic urticaria: Acquired anhidrosis and/or hypohidrosis

 This subtype of CU refers to those who have abnormally reduced sweating.
 Forced perspiration by excessive body warming (hot bath or exercise) used daily may reduce the symptoms through exhaustion of inflammatory mediators.

 Diagnosis

 Sweat is readily visualized by a topical indicator such as iodinated starch or sodium alizarin sulphonate.
 Both undergo a dramatic colour change when moistened by sweat.
-A thermoregulatory sweat test evaluates the body's response to a thermal stimulus by inducing sweating through the use of a hot box ⁄ room, thermal blanket or exercise.
+A thermoregulatory sweat test evaluates the body's response to a thermal stimulus by inducing sweating through the use of a hot box or room, thermal blanket or exercise.
 Failure of the topical indicator to undergo a colour change during thermoregulatory sweat testing can indicate anhidrosis and/or hypohidrosis (see Minor test).

 A skin biopsy may reveal cellular infiltrates in sweat glands or ducts.

 Features

 Severe heat intolerance (e.g., nausea, dizziness, and headache), and tingling, pricking, pinchy or burning pain over the entire body on exposure to hot environments or prolonged exercise which improve after cooling the body.
 Occurs in the absence of any causative skin, metabolic, or neurological disorders.

 Diagram visualizing the overflow of acetylcholine to adjacent mast cells.